Hi, I'm Jane (Sophie's aunt) and I'm caring for Sophie cocker while her parents are away. My query is this!

 You mention that she's very slim - do you think she's underweight?
 If you do, have you checked her poo for worms?
 Is she wormed regularly?

 Are you sure the food you're giving Sophie is nutritious enough for her?
 Is it good healthy dog food, specially prepared for puppies?

 If you've covered all of the above and feel she's not growing as she should, you have a couple of options.

 If you're really worried about her and she seems underweight and lethargic or has diarrhoea, I'd take her to see her vet; otherwise, wait until your friend returns and tell her about your concern.

 Caring For Sophie Cocker

-That's so right - it really is important to measure out your dog's food and not to guess it.
+That's so right - it really is essential to measure out your dog's food and not guess it.
 Try it yourself.
-Try to guess what one meal should be and then weigh it - I bet you get a shock.
+Dish out one portion of your dog's everyday food (x 2 if you feed your Cocker twice each day) and then weigh it - I bet you get a shock.

-The extra calories will certainly make a difference, so take care.
+The extra calories will undoubtedly make a difference, so take care.